Balazs9/BattleshipGame/README.md

 - player can type the name

-- player can decide what size is desired for the game area => the difficulities will increase also, because to find the ships will be harder or easier
+- random board generator: player can decide what size is desired for the game area => the difficulities will increase also, because to find the ships will be harder or easier

 2. features to implement:

 - scoreboard

+## How to play

+- the player can choose a number which will set up the grid size

+- enter the player name

+- the game starts:

+the player takes the first guess and than the computer.
+Each player has 7 chence to find the 5 ships in the field.
+After 7 turn the game will finish.

+1. player signs:

+- when a hit is "*"

+- when miss "P"

+2. computer signs:

+- when a hit is "*"

+- when miss "C"

+- after guessing the number either a warning message or a message about found the ship, which has different colors for player and computer.
+Player color is yellow, computer is green.

-## Issues
+## Model

-During the development tried different options to implement the validator, and the solution was to validate the guesses from player and computer separate.
+- the game board is in a class.
+The game creates 1 board which contains the player guesses and the computer guesses.

+- the game class stores the number of ships, the size, the game turns and the player name.

+- the methods what is in the game class: player_guess and computer_guess and print_board.

 ## Technologies